filterBuilder function provides a graphical

 Mode field is set to

-method available is
+the design method available is

 IIR least p-norm.